Dr. Brad Alles – July Speaker

 Doug Fearing

-In 1989-90, Doug was elected State President of the Wisconsin Jaycees, which at that time was a 10,000 member community service organization.
+Beyond business, Doug has invested deeply in people and communities.
+Doug served as State President of the Wisconsin Jaycees (Junior Chamber International), which at that time was a 10,000 member community service organization.
 At the end of his term, he was recognized as one of the top 20 state presidents in the nation and was also tapped to represent the United States Jaycees at the 1990 JCI Model United Nations.
 It was in the Jaycees that his public speaking grew and flourished.
-Doug also served as the Chairman of Republican Party of Columbia County from 1994-1998.
+He also served as the Chairman of Republican Party of Columbia County from 1994-1998.

 Continue reading